We Can Help You Make Sure RTI Cannot be Used to Delay or Deny an Evaluation

 Many parents have complained that they wanted to have their child evaluated for special education services, but the schools told them that their child must first complete RTI or the Response to Intervention Process.
 If their child was not on track to be on grade level by the end of the Response to Intervention Process, then the school might refer the child for a Comprehensive Evaluation.

 What is RTI?
 How Long Does it Last?
-How to Avoid the RTI Trap and Obtain A Comprehensive Evaluation
+How You Can Use The RTI Cannot Be Used to Delay or Deny and Evaluation Letter

 Response to Intervention or RTI is also called MTSS (multi-tiered system of support).
 In Florida, as in many other states, it is a 3 tiered support system that provides help for students before they qualify for special education.
 The expectation is that 20% of the students will start the process and only 5% will require special education services.